 SURG 443 Clinical Practice for Surgical Technology (10 units)

 Provides the student with hands-on experience in the surgical suite caring for patients under the supervision of a surgical technologist or a registered nurse.
 They will also gain experience in patient and staff interaction and communication.
 It prepares the student for the national certification examination.

 SURG 445 Intro to Central Service Technology (6.5 units)

 The first of three courses providing an introduction to concepts and practical applications of central service processing, distribution and instrumentation.
-This includes basics of human anatomy, infection control, aseptic technique, sterile processing decontamination and disinfection.
+This includes basics of human anatomy, infection control, aseptic technique, sterile processing, decontamination and disinfection.

 The third of three courses in Central Service Technology.
 Provides the student with supervised experience in sterile processing, supply distribution and inventory control.

-The second of three courses provides the student with hands-on experience in the processing of surgical instruments and medical supplies for disinfection and/or sterilization in a simulated lab and prepares them for the program's clinical phase.
+The second of three courses providing the student with hands-on experience in the processing of surgical instruments and medical supplies for disinfection and/or sterilization in a simulated lab and prepares them for the program's clinical phase.
 The student will practice decontamination, disinfection, inspection, packaging, and sterilization of selected items.

 Designed to develop specific skills that are utilized in the practice of surgical and central service technology.
 Topics will rotate and will focus on new areas of practice or specialized skills.